Google Lens Explained: How Visual Discovery Works and How to Prepare

 Integration across Google’s ecosystem deepens the opportunity.
 Google Lens is now built into Chrome desktop, meaning visual search is available whenever inspiration strikes.
 As these capabilities expand globally and to more platforms, the competitive advantage of early optimization becomes even more pronounced.

-The brands that prepare now—optimizing their visual content, creating demonstration videos, and implementing proper schema markup—will dominate visual search results as the channel continues its explosive growth.
-The question isn’t whether visual search will matter for your business; it’s whether you’ll be visible when customers search visually for what you sell.
+The brands that prepare now—optimizing their visual content, creating demonstration videos, and getting their scale references right—will be the ones Lens surfaces as the channel continues its explosive growth.
+The question isn’t whether Google Lens will matter for your business; it’s whether you’ll be visible the moment a customer points their camera at what you sell.

 Frequently asked questions